omshukla-tech/cognevance_Blog_Website/README.md

 VlogVerse is a full-featured vlogging platform built with Flask.
 It allows creators to sign up, write and publish vlogs, browse content from others, and manage their work through an intuitive dashboard.
 An admin panel provides oversight of users, vlogs, and contact form submissions.

+> This project now uses PostgreSQL instead of SQLite and is fully compatible with Neon PostgreSQL cloud databases.

 ---

 ## ✨ Features